Linear (LINA) Price Reaches $0.0133 on Major Exchanges

-Linear (LINA) traded up 3% against the dollar during the 24-hour period ending at 19:00 PM E.T. on August 1st.
-Linear has a total market capitalization of $132.66 million and approximately $7.60 million worth of Linear was traded on exchanges in the last 24 hours.
-In the last seven days, Linear has traded up 0% against the dollar.
-One Linear coin can now be purchased for $0.0133 or 0.00000045 BTC on major exchanges.
+Linear (LINA) traded down 1.4% against the dollar during the 1-day period ending at 20:00 PM E.T. on August 3rd.
+One Linear coin can now be purchased for $0.0133 or 0.00000045 BTC on popular cryptocurrency exchanges.
+Linear has a market capitalization of $132.71 million and approximately $9.53 million worth of Linear was traded on exchanges in the last 24 hours.
+In the last seven days, Linear has traded up 0.1% against the dollar.

 Here is how related cryptocurrencies have performed in the last 24 hours: